 Famous Places In the Beautiful City Of Azamgarh To Visit!

 Among the most famous places in Azamgarh, we have the Bhanwarnath Temple which is located on Azamgarh’s Western end.
 While the foundations of this temple were first laid in the year 1951, the construction was finally completed in the year 1958.
+It is one of the best tourist places in Azamgarh to visit.

 Today all the facilities are made available for its visitors.
 The legend behind this temple of Azamgarh is that of the Hindu holy man Bhannathnath.
 There is a legend that he would meditate on the Shiva statue in the area while keeping an eye on his cow grazing on the other side.

 This is why the area was named Bhannathnath after him later on as the legend claims.
 Even though there are seemingly no actual records about the establishment of the Bhanwarnath temple, it is venerated by the Hindus during the festival of Mahashivratri.
 Baba Bannanath as he is called by the locals is also venerated during this time, and this is considered an auspicious event for the people of the city of Azamgarh.
-Thus we can say that this is an Azamgarh famous temple
+Thus we can say that this is a Azamgarh famous temple

 - Distance From Azamgarh: 2.6 km